-The dynamical theoretical results obtained

-from the mathematical theory, are finally

-decoded, to explain some deterministic psy-

-chological processes.
-Besides, the man- creat-

-ed neural networks are partially inspired in

-the physiology of biological neural systems.
+The dynamical theoretical results obtained from the mathematical theory, are finally decoded, to explain some deterministic psychological processes.
+Besides, the man-created neural networks are partially inspired in the physiology of biological neural systems.
 Some of them try to reproduce deterministic psychological processes, such as learning and memory.
-They are widely applied to control trabajo - CATSIGERAS - 5 DE DIC, :Maquetaci n K012 12:47 communication systems (for instance in Yang & Chua, 1997).
+They are widely applied to control engineering, to the design and investigation of artificial intelligence, and to modern communication systems (for instance in Yang and Chua 1997).

-The algebraic theory of the mathematical laws of the thoughts by Boole (1854, cited in Camacho, 2006 and Mizraji, 2010), based the modern development of digital systems in informatics and electronic engineering.
-The mathematical relations between the computer and the brain posed by von Neumann (1958posthumous), started the interdisciplinary interaction between Mathematics, Engineering, and Psychology.
+The algebraic theory of the mathematical laws of the thoughts by George Boole (1854, cited in Camacho 2006 and Mizraji 2010), based the modern development of digital systems in informatics and electronic engineering.
+The mathematical relations between the computer and the brain posed by John von Neumann (1958 posthumous), started the interdisciplinary interaction between mathematics, engineering and psychology.
 This interaction is increasing in relevance, and besides, has amazing applications to informatics and technological disciplines:

 "Different cognitive networks are built up by different human individuals, all of them sharing the same large scale brain circuitry.
 It is interesting to mention here that this fact suggests a metaphorical analogy between natural neuronal networks and some technological information networks.
-Thus, we can put in correspondence the neuroanatomy with the Internet on the one hand, and the brain cognitive network with the World Wide Web (WWW) by the other .... we show how, perhaps unexpectedly, this analogy is accompanied by structurally similar mathematical models concerning information retrieval in neural memories and in the WWW" (Mizraji, 2008, p.
-717).
+Thus, we can put in correspondence the neuroanatomy with the Internet on the one hand, and the brain cognitive network with the World Wide Web (WWW) by the other....we show how, perhaps unexpectedly, this analogy is accompanied by structurally similar mathematical models concerning information retrieval in neural memories and in the WWW."
+(Mizraji 2008).

-The example above is paradigmatic of the closing interdisciplinary loop among many disciplines, including Mathematics and Psychology.
+The example above is paradigmatic of the closing interdisciplinary loop among many disciplines, including mathematics and psychology.
 Nevertheless we note that the human psychology is far from being fully deterministic.
 In fact, this question revitalizes the old philosophical paradox of determinism:

-"...we demonstrate that, even in a deterministic universe, there are fundamental, non-epistemic limitations on the ability of one subsystem ... to predict the future behaviour ...in the same universe. ...These limitations arise because the predictions themselves are ...part of the law-like causal chain of events in the deterministic universe. ...Even in a deterministic universe, human agents have a take-it-orleave-it control over revealed predictions of their future behaviour" (Rummens & Cuypers, 2010, p.
-233).
+"...we demonstrate that, even in a deterministic universe, there are fundamental, non-epistemic limitations on the ability of one subsystem ... to predict the future behaviour ...in the same universe. ...These limitations arise because the predictions themselves are ...part of the law-like causal chain of events in the deterministic universe. ...Even in a deterministic universe, human agents have a take-it-or-leave-it control over revealed predictions of their future behaviour."
+(Rummens and Cuypers 2010).

 An old mathematical conjecture states that uniform global hyperbolic diffeomorphisms on compact manifolds (which are the diffeomorphic paradigms of deterministic chaos), can only evolve under very strong topological restrictions of the space.
-Related with this open problem, 20 years ago Lewowicz proved in dimension two, that the expansive systems (which are all the topological chaotic systems) can only exist under some non trivial restrictions of the topology of the space where they evolve (Lewowicz, 1990).
+Related with this open problem, twenty years ago Jorge Lewowicz proved in dimension two, that the expansive systems (which are all the topological chaotic systems) can only exist under some non trivial restrictions of the topology of the space where they evolve (Lewowicz, 1990).
 His proofs suggest how can be extended to larger finite dimensions.
 Later they have been generalized to dimension three (Vieitez, 1996).
 Nevertheless for larger dimensional expansive systems the conjecture is open.
 On the other hand, for very large scale physical systems it is unknown if those topological restrictions hold.
 With more reasons, it is unknown if the global system of individual or social human psychology, or its subsystems, satisfy them.
 So science, not only psychology, but also theoretical physics and pure mathematics, can not still invoke the deterministic chaos to explain all the apparently irregular or unpredictable dynamics.